Kia ora and welcome

 |Articles||2||We are in the process of publishing a series of fully illustrated articles exploring light, colour, vision and how to see more.|

-2020 is about building on our successes to date.
-We have big plans for the year with three main areas of focus:
+2020-22 is about building on our successes to date.
+We have big plans with three main areas of focus:

 1. Content: Adding more content to the site and improving how visitors navigate to the resources they need.

-2. Fundraising: The first target for the year is to cover our basic running costs.
-You can see our Budget: Basic running costs 2020 here.
+2. Fundraising: The first target for each year is to cover our basic running costs.
+You can see our Budget: Annual running costs here.

 How you can help!

 Explore the site and send us your feedback!
 What you see today is our proof of concept, a prototype demonstrating masses of functionality and a wide range of different types of content.
-We are keen to receive your thoughts and feedback on our work so far!
+We are keen to receive your thoughts and feedback on our efforts to date!
 So please use the feedback button on each page, and help us big-time with your comments.

 Make a donation!
-Our first target for the year is to meet our basic running costs.
+Our first financial target is always to meet our basic running costs.
 So, we hope our efforts to date will inspire you to support what we are doing and help us build to the next level.
 You can make a donation using one of the panels on the right (Below on mobile).

 Get involved!
-Become a lightcolourvision citizen.
+Become a lightcolourvision.org citizen.
 Find out more here.

 The story so far

 Over the last three years, we have developed the original concept for lightcolourvision.org into a fully-functioning website.
 Important choices have now been made between different kinds of functionality and features, and we have added a huge amount of content to this prototype.
-Visitors can now see the result of our efforts including pages and pages of content in both the Resource library and the Reference library.
+Visitors can now see the result of our efforts including pages and pages of content in both the DIAGRAMS library and the DICTIONARY.

 During 2020 we hope to spread our wings further and start to build a bigger community around the site.
 With a little help, we plan to reach out first to organizations and individuals across Aotearoa New Zealand.